andressanascimento/server_calculator/README.md

 ## Installation

-Use the composer (https://getcomposer.org/) to install voucher_pool.
+Use the composer (https://getcomposer.org/) to install server_calculator.

 ```bash
 composer install
 ```

-### How to use
+## How to use
-When a offer is created this route also generate the vouchers to all recipients.

 ```php